Why should I choose Turning Pointe School of Dance?

 Miss Brooke W. (Recreational and Training Division Ballet, Tap, Jazz, Musical Theatre, Hip Hop) started dancing at the age of 3 training in Ballet, Tap, and Jazz.
 For six years she competed in Tap and Jazz at Regional and National Competitions.
 In High School Brooke trained at Turning Pointe School of Dance, performing in the large-scale, ticketed Performance Ensemble shows while also performing with the Hudsonville High School Dance Team.
 Serving as a sideline and competitive cheerleader further enhanced Brooke’s breadth of training.
 As a student she served as a Teaching Apprentice for several years prior to graduating and becoming a teacher in 2012.
 Brooke has also coached the Hudsonville Dance Team and has run the dance ministry for a local church.
 She recently attended Motor City Tap Fest in Detroit, taking Master Classes with leading Tap artists in the industry.
 Brooke became Leader of Hudsonville Ballet in the fall of 2016 and was promoted to Head of the Recreational Division in 2018.
 Brooke feels that “Turning Pointe is a place where everyone encourages you to build your relationship with Christ and bring glory to Him.
 I love working in an enriching environment that challenges me as well as provides the opportunity to encourage others.”
 Her favorite verse is Matthew 6:33 But seek first the kingdom of God & His Righteousness and all these things shall be given to you.

-Mrs. Sydney Z. (Training Division Ballet, Pointe, Contemporary) began her early to intermediate training in Grand Rapids, Michigan under the direction of HIS Dance Academy and Michigan Ballet Academy .
-When she was fifteen, she was invited to join Turning Pointe School of Dance’s Senior Ensemble under Debra Burr and Tess Sinke.
-One year later she joined Michigan’s first faith based professional ballet company, Soli Deo Gloria Contemporary Ballet.
+Ms. Sydney Z. (Training Division Ballet, Pointe, Contemporary) began her ballet training in Grand Rapids, Michigan.
+When she was fifteen she was invited to join Turning Pointe School of Dance’s Senior Ensemble under Debra Burr and Tess Sinke.
+She attended summer intensives at American Ballet Theatre ~ Detroit under Samantha Shelton and Elaine O’Beare as well as Ballet Magnificat ~ Mississippi where she was awarded a full scholarship and was placed in the Pre-Professional level.
+In 2014 Sydney joined Michigan’s first faith- based professional ballet company, Soli Deo Gloria Contemporary Ballet (Holland, MI).
 She was a Company Apprentice for two years and had the opportunity to choreograph for their 2015-2016 season.
-In 2011, Sydney had the privilege of studying at ABT’s summer program in Detroit under Samantha Shelton and Elaine O’Beare.
-In 2014, Mrs. Z. was awarded a full scholarship to Ballet Magnificat’s Summer Intensive where she was placed in the pre-professional level.
-In 2016 Sydney was hired as an Apprentice with Ekklesia Contemporary Ballet in Connecticut and in 2017 she was promoted to Company Artist.
-With ECB Sydney had the opportunity to perform many original works set on the company by many inspiring choreographers, some of who had danced with Complexions Ballet, Fort Wayne Ballet, Ballet Brio (Puerto Rico), and the Martha Graham Company.
-From 2016-2020 Sydney frequently toured to NYC, New Hampshire, Maryland, and to Duke University in North Carolina.
-Sydney was also on faculty for ECB’S affiliate school (Ekklesia School of Ballet, the Dance Centre of Old Lyme, and a few other schools in CT.
-In 2018 Sydney was a part of Deos Contemporary Ballet’s (Holland, MI) first summer season.
+In 2016 Sydney was hired as an Apprentice with Ekklesia Contemporary Ballet in Connecticut.
+In 2017 she was promoted to Company Artist and had the opportunity to perform many original works set on the company by inspiring choreographers.
+From 2016-2020 She frequently toured to NYC, New Hampshire, Maryland, and North Carolina.
+Sydney was also on faculty at Ekklesia School of Ballet and the Dance Centre of Old Lyme.
+In 2018 Sydney performed in Deos Contemporary Ballet’s (Holland, MI) first summer season.
 She is still involved in ongoing projects with Deos.
-She is currently on faculty with Turning Pointe School of Dance.
 Sydney currently lives in Holland, MI with her husband, Benjamin.
 Sydney has a great love of dance and teaching, especially the way this art-form gives glory to our Creator!

 What are the benefits of dance for my child?